Rehearsals Made Easy

 "Trading twos" is a great way to add variety to a pledge break.
 The title refers to a jazz trick of handing off a solo to another player after two bars.
 The other player hands it back after his or her two bars until the 8 or 16 bar solo ends.
 Pledge partners can do the same.
 Break a case or close message into smaller pieces and have pitch partners hand off to each other.

-Since storytelling is a big part of asking for money on the air (or should be) ask everyone to prepare a story about how or why they got into public radio.
+Since storytelling is a big part of asking for money on the air (or should be) ask everyone to prepare a story about being a listener or an employee of a public radio station.
 Tell them they have 45 seconds to tell their story and turn it into a reason for people to give money to the station.
 Five minutes of prep time should be enough – don’t let them overthink this.

 Coach.
 On-air talent training.
 Pledge Consultant